underscoreio/essential-scala/src/pages/sequencing/modelling-data.md

 ## Take Home Points

-**Generic classes, traits, and methods** allow us to abstract across the types they store, accept, and return.
-We define them using **type parameters** that we can bind to different concrete types in each use case.
+In this section we have used generics to model sum types, product types, and optional values using generics.

-In this section we have used generics to model **product types** ("this and that") and **sum types** ("this or that") using generics.
-These are alternatives to the inheritance-based approaches we have seen previously using traits.
+We saw the covariant generic sum type pattern, which allows us to avoid unnecessary generic type parameters.

 ## Exercises

-### Generics versus Traits
+#### Generics versus Traits

 Sum types and product types are general concepts that allow us to model almost any kind of data structure.
 We have seen two methods of writing these types -- traits and generics -- when should we consider using each?